-Presto is distributed parallel processing framework with a single coordinator and multiple workers.
-Presto client submits SQL query to a coordinator, which parses the SQL queries, analyzes it and then finally schedules it on multiple workers.
-Presto has support for multiple connectors such as Hbase, Hive, MongoDB, Cassandra and many more to get metadata for building queries.
+A distributed parallel processing framework, Presto works quite efficiently.
+It contains one coordinator as well as several workers.
+Presto client submits SQL query to a coordinator, which parses the SQL queries, analyzes it, and then finally schedules it on multiple workers.
+It provides support for a variety of connectors, like Cassandra, MongoDB, etc. to get the metadata for creating queries.
 You can create your custom connector as well.
 The working nodes eventually retrieve the actual information from the connectors to run the query and finally deliver the result to the client.

-AWS is an ideal choice for setting up presto clusters because of high availability, scalability, reliability and cost-effectiveness and you can launch Presto clusters in minutes on the Amazon cloud.
+AWS is an ideal choice for setting up presto clusters because of high availability, scalability, reliability, and cost-effectiveness and you can launch Presto clusters in minutes on the Amazon cloud.
 For that matter, Amazon EMR and Amazon Athena are the best way to deploy presto in the Amazon cloud.
 Amazon Athena allows deploying Presto cluster without doing any node provisioning, cluster tuning, or configuration because it deploys presto using AWS serverless platform.
-With Amazon Athena, You have to easily point to your data in Amazon S3, define its schema and start doing analytics on top of it.
-Moreover, you have to pay for what you use, which means you only pay for the time your queries run.
+With Amazon Athena, You have to easily point to your data in Amazon S3, define its schema, and start doing analytics on top of it.
+One of the most prominent reasons for using it is that the client has to only pay for what they use, only when for the time the queries run.

 The next step is to create a database and create a table to represent my data.
-In the above snapshot, I created a database called “sampledb”, then created a table called the employee to represent the data that I have uploaded on S3 in the earlier step.
-I have used Hive DDL to create an external table, pointed to the S3 location, and finally selected all data to view in the editor.
+I created a database called “sampledb”, which is visible in the above image.
+I also created a table called the employee to showcase the data that is uploaded on S3 before.
+To create an external table, I used Hive DDL.
+It is pointed to the S3 location.
+Afterward, I choose all the data to view data in the editor.

 Since my data & schema are in place, now I can fire any query on top of that data to perform some analytics using either SQL or HQL.
 In the above example, I fired a query to find out all employees whose designation is the manager.
 Similarly, you can perform aggregation, joins, window operations on top of this data.

-You can also view previously run queries and their status using the history tab.
+Use the history tab to see all the queries run earlier.
 Using the History tab, you can also view error details, query runtime, query status whether failed or succeeded, query submission time and download query results.
 Although we have taken very small data to query, presto can also be used on petabytes of data.

-AWS glue provides a unified metadata repository across various data sources & formats such as RDS, Redshift, and Athena, etc. We can integrate AWS glue with presto to serve as a data megastore.
-AWS Glue can automatically infer schema from source data in Amazon S3 and store the associated metadata in the Data Catalog.Conclusion
+AWS Glue offers a combined metadata repository across plenty of data sources as well as formats, like Athena, Redshift and more.
+It can be integrated with Presto; it will act as a data megastore.
+AWS Glue is capable of automatically inferring the schema from the source data in Amazon S3.
+Also, it is important to store the related metadata in Data Catalog.Conclusion

 Presto is blurring the boundary of analytics on relational & non-relational data sources by supporting both in the same manner henceforth making its mark in the market very quickly.
 The adoption of Presto by AWS has made it even more viable for companies moving to cloud infrastructure.